Comprehensiveness Metrics for Automatic Evaluation of Factual Recall in Text Generation: Experimental Details

 \subsubsection{Experimental Setup}

 \paragraph{Comprehensiveness Metrics} As described in the main text, our meta-evaluation assesses the performance of all three versions of the comprehensiveness metric.
 In order to reduce resource usage, we summarise the input contextual texts before passing them to the metrics, using the prompt given in Listing \ref{lst:context-summariser}.

-For the fine-grained metrics, we choose the thresholds $T_\text{rel} = 3.5$ and $T_\text{conf} = 2$.
-The relevance threshold setting aims to ensure that only relevant facts are considered (as the 3/5 relevance corresponds to a fact that ``could be included in a comprehensive or extended answer, but is not necessary for a concise and focused response'').
+\paragraph{Thresholds} For the fine-grained metrics, we choose the thresholds $T_\text{rel} = 3.5$ and $T_\text{conf} = 2$.
+The relevance threshold setting aims to ensure that only relevant facts are considered (as the 3/5 relevance corresponds to a fact that ``could be included in a comprehensive or extended answer, but is not necessary for a concise and focused response''; see Listings \ref{lst:relevance-filtering} and \ref{lst:qa-refinement}).
 Meanwhile, the confidence threshold setting is set to a lower value, as even minority views with mild levels of confidence should be incorporated in the comprehensiveness assessment.
-Given their clear semantic meaning, these thresholds can easily adjusted to fit the specific evaluation use-case.
+Given their clear semantic meaning, both thresholds are designed to be directly set by users based on their preferences, rather than through hyperparameter tuning.
+This ensures our methods are usable out-of-the-box, without requiring a dedicated dataset for tuning (as optimal hyperparameter values often vary depending on the used data).

 \paragraph{Models} The LLM variants used with the comprehensiveness metrics are described in the main text.
 We set the reasoning effort to medium for the gpt-oss models (the default value) and use the FP8 quantized version for Llama 4 17Bx128E.
 For the answer comparison stage of the Q\&A comprehensiveness pipeline, we augment the Llama and Qwen models with a tool for comparing physical quantities in different units using the Pint\footnote{\url{https://pint.readthedocs.io/}} library.
 However, the tool is not available to the gpt-oss models, as the used inference engine did not support tool calls for the harmony prompt format.
-All models were accessed through an internal inference API.
+All models were accessed through an internal inference API, with temperature set to 0, top-p of 1 and top-k of -1 (i.e., none of the possible tokens are filtered).

 \paragraph{Evaluation Setup} Given the absence of precise labels that could be directly compared with the comprehensiveness scores produced by our metrics, our meta-evaluation instead uses label match-rate (LMR) measures.
 These measures verify whether the comprehensiveness score is consistent with the metadata provided in each dataset.